Research / Healthy food and physical activity environments

 Huarahi I Whāia | Approach

-Drawing on considerable expertise within the Healthier Lives National Science Challenge, this programme will use meta-analyses to synthesise evidence and randomised controlled trials to generate new evidence on nutrition-health interactions.
-The findings will influence national and international nutrition guidelines.
+Drawing on considerable expertise within the Healthier Lives National Science Challenge, this programme used meta-analyses to synthesise evidence and randomised controlled trials to generate new evidence on the interaction between nutrition and health.

 WHAKAWHITI MŌHIOTANGA